All Episodes

 He has not said it in this ad of his or these ads.

-In fact, one of the things I said that distressed me about this whole ad campaign was the fact that that curing disease has traditionally been a bipartisan effort in this country, curing cancer, breast cancer, heart disease, any number of things.
+In fact, one of the things I said that distressed me about this whole ad campaign was the fact that curing disease has traditionally been a bipartisan effort in this country, curing cancer, breast cancer, heart disease, any number of things.

-Uh it is traditionally been bipartisan, but nothing Mr. Fox is doing is bipartisan.
+It is traditionally been bipartisan, but nothing Mr. Fox is doing is bipartisan.

 And then he said, you know, I don't really care about politics.

-Uh disease is a nonpartisan problem, requires a bipartisan solution, as he's only doing commercials for Democrats.
+Disease is a nonpartisan problem, requires a bipartisan solution.

-In fact, one of the Democrats, Ben Cardin in Maryland, has opposed what uh Michael J. Fox is for.
+In fact, one of the Democrats, Ben Cardin in Maryland, has opposed what Michael J. Fox is for.

 And then I don't really care about politics.

-Campaigned for John Carey.
+Campaigned for John Kerry.

 He campaigned for Arlen Specter.

-I mean, this is this is this is difficult to believe.
+I mean, this is difficult to believe.

-So after saying that he's not interested in politics and that he wants bipartisanship, he then ends up by saying he needs a margin for his side that are going to give them a veto-proof margin so that their bills can't it it's it this is disingenuous as it can be.
+So after saying that he's not interested in politics and that he wants bipartisanship, he then ends up by saying he needs a margin for his side that are going to give them a veto-proof margin so that their bills can't.

-It's it's not honest.
+It's not honest.

-We've tried to here, focusing on the substance of the content of this ad or these ads and the issue of involving these ads.
+We've tried to here, focusing on the substance of the content of this ad or these ads and the issue involving these ads.

 That's the way we've always done it in this country.